 We stayed in the centre but I think I would have been quite happy with any of these options.

 Killarney is a town in southwest Ireland’s County Kerry that’s home to the entrancing Killarney National Park.

 And spoiler alert: it was my favourite stop on our 7 day Ireland road trip.
 Wink-wink.

-The truth is, you’re going to need a couple of nights in Killarney to be able to soak up its stunning scenery.
+The truth is, you’re going to need a couple of nights in Killarney to be able to soak up its stunning scenery and the following:

 In fact, I’m doing the heart-eyed emoji just looking back on our time there.

 Where to Stay in Killarney

 Not going to lie, Killarney accommodation is pretty pricey.